Undergraduate Planning Studio @ Rowan University | 2021

 The Project Team analyzed spatial and non-spatial data using GIS and other software.
 The Team collected data from various sources (e.g., U.S. Census, Policy Map, City Health Dash Board, Delaware Valley Regional Planning Commission, New Jersey Geographic Information Network, NJ Map, Borough of Glassboro) and created data, as needed, based on Google search.
 The resulting maps, included in the final report, identified local food resources, current initiatives, and areas with limited access to affordable, healthy food.

 The Project Team used several community participation tools to have an in-depth understanding of existing conditions, needs, and future projects that could address food inequity issues in Glassboro.
 By interacting with residents, Glassboro municipal representatives (e.g., official, council member, and board member), as well as representatives of local farms, churches, nonprofit organizations, businesses, and the university, the Team learned what food equity means to the Glassboro community, what level of food inequity exists in Glassboro, and what types of projects and policies need to be prioritized to address these issues.

 The Team also explored food insecurity issues faced by Rowan University students, the university's plan to initiate food-related projects and programs, and the ways those projects could be tied to the community in general.

-The final report will present a qualitative content analysis of all these activities and interactions.
+The final report presents a qualitative content analysis of all these activities and interactions.

-The Project Team is currently drafting recommendations for potential projects, programs, and policy changes in order to achieve food equity in Glassboro.
-The recommendations will be based on a thorough review of literature, data, and community voices captured in this project.
+The Project Team has drafted recommendations for potential projects, programs, and policy changes in order to achieve food equity in Glassboro.
+The recommendations are based on a thorough review of literature, data, and community voices captured in this project.

 Community gardens and urban farms